Joshua-Watson96/Weather-Dashboard/README.md

 On deployed site you will be greeted with the landing page
 ![alt](./assets/images/landingPage.png)

-Search for a city in the search bar and click submit once this is done, the page will look like this. (used Melbourne as an example)
+Search for a city in the search bar and click submit.
+Once this is done, the page will look like this. (used Melbourne as an example)
 ![alt](./assets/images/OnceSearched.png)

 Searched city will then save to Recently Searched, and the local storage and become a button.